 In April 2020, the Government of Canada announced the Emergency Wage Subsidy ("CEWS") in order to help employers retain and return Canadian-based employees to payrolls in response to challenges posed by the COVID-19 pandemic.
-During the year, the Foundation received the subsidy of \$91,350 under the CEWS program.
+During the year, the Foundation received the subsidy of \$nil (2021 - \$91,350) under the CEWS program.
 At the time the Foundation applied for the subsidy, it met the qualifying criteria due to the decrease of revenue for the months applied.
 This amount was allocated against salaries and benefits in administrative services.

 The Government of Canada has also partnered with the provincial governments to deliver the Canada Emergency Rent Subsidy ("CERS").
 The program is intended to provide relief for small businesses and commercial landlords who are experiencing financial difficulties during the COVID-19 pandemic.
-The Foundation also received subsidies of \$66,016 in under the CERS program.
+The Foundation also received subsidies of \$nil (2021 - \$66,016) under the CERS program.
 At the time the Foundation applied for the subsidy, it met the qualifying criteria due to the decrease of revenue for the months applied.
-This amount allocated against rental expenses in administrative services.
+This amount allocated against rental expenses in administrative services

-Schedule 1 - Schedule of Tangible Capital Assets For the year ended March 31, 2021 The Real Estate Foundation of BC
+Schedule 1 - Schedule of Tangible Capital Assets For the year ended March 31, 2022